rajeshm7910/apigee-monitoring/README.md

 ### Import Dasboards

 Import All the Pre built dashboards provided this sample.
-You can also build your own dashoards.
+You can also build your own dashoards.Upload the json file from the UI as given below.

 Import Dasboards
 ![Import Dasboard](/docs/images/importDashboard.png)

+## Telegraf